enochii/enochii.github.io/_posts/2021-11-08-Implement-a-call-printer.md

 };
 ```

 Why should we track the branches we already chose?
 Because the PHI node is far from the condition(branch instruction)...
 We will select only one incoming value in a PHI node if we want to implement MOP.
 So we need to track the true/false branch history we selected before, then we can make sure which incoming value we should take in a PHI node in a "path"(one execution).
+To represent branch history, here we use a stack which fits the forking(branch node) and merging(phi node) semantics.

 <img src="1.png" alt="图呢..." style="zoom:50%;"/>